-- A. LAW ENFORCEMENT - 1.
-Continue to fund and utilize Recreation Officer Position
+A. LAW ENFORCEMENT

-- 2. Continue to focus law enforcement efforts on ATV/UTV, permanent deer stands, and violations of Road and Access Plan and other violations of Chapter 50 of the Washburn County Municipal Code. - 3.
-Continue to utilize ATV and Snowmobile Law Enforcement grant aids. - B. LEGISLATIVE ISSUES - 1.
-Work with Wisconsin County Forest Association via the Legislative/Certification Committee in engaging the state legislature and other offices to help protect forestry funding in the upcoming budget. - 2.
-Engage in legislative efforts to enhance and protect the county forest programs as opportunities arise. - D. TIMBER MARKETS - 1.
-Continue to monitor market conditions and offer annual allowable harvest acreage as planned, while attempting to offer sales with higher likelihood of sale (older versus younger red pine, sales with aspen, etc.) - 2.
-Look for opportunities to start discussions with county economic development staff to attempt to promote local value added industries. - 3.
-Remain involved with "multi-stakeholder cooperative" efforts focused either on purchasing or developing paper mill operations in Wisconsin. - E. FOREST CERTIFICATION - 1.
-Continue to participate in SFI and FSC forest certification programs - 2.
+- 1. Continue to fund and utilize Recreation Officer Position - Continue to focus law enforcement efforts on ATV/UTV, permanent deer stands, and violations of Road and Access Plan and other violations of Chapter 50 of the Washburn County Municipal Code. - 3.
+Continue to utilize ATV and Snowmobile Law Enforcement grant aids.

+B. LEGISLATIVE ISSUES

+- 1. Work with Wisconsin County Forest Association via the Legislative/Certification Committee in engaging the state legislature and other offices to help protect forestry funding in the upcoming budget. - 2.
+Engage in legislative efforts to enhance and protect the county forest programs as opportunities arise.

+D. TIMBER MARKETS

+- 1. Continue to monitor market conditions and offer annual allowable harvest acreage as planned, while attempting to offer sales with higher likelihood of sale (older versus younger red pine, sales with aspen, etc.) - 2.
+Look for opportunities to start discussions with county economic development staff to attempt to promote local value added industries.

+E. FOREST CERTIFICATION

+- 1. Continue to participate in SFI and FSC forest certification programs - 2.
 Continue to evaluate cost/benefit of participation - 3.
 The U.S. FSC standard is currently under revision to incorporate what are called International Generic Indicators.
 The draft of these revisions includes numerous changes that have potential to require much more intensive workload to remain certified, as well as significant acreage removed from the active management.
 Remain involved in efforts to prevent standards revisions as drafted.
 Numerous state agencies are involved in this effort as well.
 If the new standards are adopted as drafted, it will likely become too burdensome to remain certified under the FSC program.